 Where to stay on Catalina Island

 Whether you want to sleep under the stars or in a comfy bed, Catalina Island has a variety of accommodation options.

 We love Hotel Atwater, a century-old, centrally located slice of Avalon history named after Helen Atwater Wrigley, wife of Philip Knight Wrigley (William’s son).
 Its centennial renovation in 2020 gave it a light and modern feel with soothing shades of teal and coral and fresh carnations.
 You’ll find guests in reception playing a range of board games and watching island life come and go through the large windows.
 You can also keep an eye on the sailboats bobbing in the nearby harbor from the upper-floor guest rooms.

-On dry land, there’s the usual gamut of vacation activities: hiking, boutique shopping, a charming mini golf course, an enlightening bus tour of the historic sites with lashings of vacay-comedy—as well as some more high-octane stuff.
+On dry land, the usual vacation activities are on offer: hiking, boutique shopping, a charming mini golf course, an enlightening bus tour of the historic sites with lashings of vacay-comedy—as well as some more high-octane stuff.
 Think ziplining, Jeep tours to see the wild bison, Hummer rides.
 The essential Catalina Island experience?
 Hiring a golf buggy and careening ’round the surrounding hills for photo opps and general soul-lifting views.

 Unless you have your own boat or plane, or are willing to take a 10-hour paddleboard journey there (it’s been known), the Catalina Express is your best bet.
 The company normally offers up to 30 departures daily from several ports, including Long Beach, San Pedro, and Dana Point.
-After closing to visitors last fall due to the pandemic, Catalina Island reopens with service again from February 12—boats will have reduced capacity to facilitate social distancing.
 Get to the port early if you want to snag outside seats on top of the boat.
 All three ports offer long-term parking (Long Beach’s structure is especially convenient).